 - A hydromet and early warning capacity assessment in Chad.

-The Supporting National and Regional Disaster Response and Resilience Project conducted an analysis of the capacity of regional institutions to contribute to DRR and took stock of information systems contributing to disaster risk monitoring.
+In terms of concrete results, the project enabled the government to conduct an analysis of the capacity of regional institutions to contribute to DRR and took stock of information systems contributing to disaster risk monitoring.
 At the national level, the project supported the development of investment proposals, which were subsequently approved:

 - An investment proposal for hydromet and early warning, focusing on preparedness and resilience in Mali, which was awarded a total of $22.75 million from the Green Climate Fund (GCF) and $2.5 million from GFDRR;